Saulius Skvernelis: Thirteenth Seimas (2020–2024)

 In March 2021 the Lithuanian Farmers and Greens Union and the Labour Party signed a coalition agreement that gave the needed number of members of Seimas for the parties to appoint the opposition leader to the Seimas' Board.
 On 25 March 2021 Skvernelis was appointed to this position.
-He remained in this position until mid-september 2021.
+He remained in this position until mid-September 2021.

-In late 2021, Skvernelis left the Lithuanian Farmers and Greens Union political group in Seimas and formed political group Democrats "For Lithuania".
+In late 2021, Skvernelis left the Lithuanian Farmers and Greens Union (LVŽS) political group in Seimas and formed the political group Democrats "For Lithuania".

-On 29 January 2022 he has formed his own party Union of Democrats "For Lithuania" and was elected its first chairman.
+On 29 January 2022 he formed his own party, Union of Democrats "For Lithuania" (DSVL), and was elected its first chairman.